Follow us on: #theallotment | theallotmentmovie.com

 Associate Producers: Nancy Puetz, Susan Axton

-Similar films: BRIDGES OF MADISON COUNTY & BEGUILED
+Similar films: BRIDGES OF MADISON COUNTY, THE ITALIAN JOB & BEGUILED

 Location: Louisiana, USA